babaarush/babaarush/README.md

 - 👀 I’m interested in Fullstack development
 - 📚 I’m currently learning Javascript, Node, Git
 - ⚡ Fun fact: I'm in the 8th grade 👍
-- 👏 Would appreciate any feedback on my projects
+- 👏 Would appreciate feedback on my projects

 <!---
 babaarush/babaarush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.